Search

 To register a death you will need:

-• Birth certificate
+• Deceased person's birth certificate

-• Marriage certificate(s)
+• Their marriage certificate(s)

-• Medical card
+• Their medical card

 Due to the introduction of the ‘Certification of Death (Scotland) Act 2011’, the death you are registering may be selected for medical review and you may not immediately be able to complete the death registration.
 You can still make provisional funeral arrangements while the medical review is underway, however, the funeral cannot take place until the medical review has been completed.
-The registrar will explain the review process and timescales in more detail at your appointment.
+The Registrar will explain the review process and timescales in more detail at your appointment.
 You can read more about the medical review process by visiting healthcareimprovementscotland.org

-When you are registering a death, the registrar will be able to help you with advice about the certificates you might need, and about other Council services.
+When you are registering a death, the Registrar will be able to help you with advice about the certificates you might need, and about other Council services.

 You can also use our bereavement service Tell Us Once which informs many departments of both local and central government when someone has died.
 This service is usually carried out at the death registration appointment.
 To use this service, please have the following information available: